ISE Cryptography — Lecture 03

 • Why?
 For backwards-compatibility with DES if all keys are the same!

-• Encrypt forward under \(k_1\), decrypt backward under \(k_2\), find a match: cost is \(2|\mathcal{K}|\), not \(|\mathcal{K}|^2\)
+• Double-DES is no more secure than DES due to meet-in-the-middle attacks (encrypt forward under \(k_1\), decrypt backward under \(k_2\), find a match in the middle: cost is \(2|\mathcal{K}|\), not \(|\mathcal{K}|^2\))

 • 3DES is much more expensive to run than DES